Farming Forecaster Tasmania – Supporting Farmers for Drought Resilience

 Farming Forecaster Sites

-• Farming Forecaster assists graziers to undertake forward planning around management of stock and pasture by looking at trends across the seasons, helping realise the risks and potential of feed on offer.
-The earlier farmers can detect the direction that things are likely to head in, the better position they’ll be in to manage their production system and minimise risk – both economic and environmental risk.
+Farming Forecaster helps graziers to plan ahead with their stock and pasture management by observing trends across seasons and providing insights into the risks and feed potential over the coming months.
+The earlier farmers can get a sense of upcoming conditions, the better position they will be in to manage their production system and minimise economic and environmental risks.

-We are undertaking a State-wide roll out of up to thirty new Farming Forecaster sites, which includes soil moisture probe sites, in all major drought-prone areas of Tasmania.
-This will allow for access to a wide-range of growing conditions to assist both farmers and advisors
+Our state-wide roll out has seen the establishment of 33 new Farming Forecaster sites, which includes soil moisture probe sites (building on 13 sites established under the pilot project) in all major drought-prone areas of Tasmania.
+This will allow for access to a wide range of growing conditions to assist both farmers and advisors.

 Improving Accuracy

-We are working to improve the accuracy of the forecast in Farming Forecaster by undertaking planned innovations to the model that informs the pasture forecast, bringing more Tasmanian data on pasture species and local growing conditions into the platform.
+We worked to improve the accuracy of the forecast in Farming Forecaster by undertaking planned innovations to the model that informs the pasture forecast, bringing more Tasmanian data on pasture species and local growing conditions into the platform.

 Case Studies

-We are developing case studies that assist farmers in making informed stocking decisions around feeding, selling and agisting to improve drought resilience.
+We developed a series of case studies to assist farmers in making informed stocking decisions around feeding, selling and agisting to improve drought resilience.